HongkuanZhang/IFMIR-Corpus/README.md

-# A Pilot Corpus for Information Extraction from Medical Incident Reports
+# A Japanese Medical Incident Report Corpus with Intention and Factuality Annotation.
+This project for

 In this project, we develop a corpus for information extraction from medical incident reports (MIR).
 This repository provides the script to generate MIR corpus using the medication-related incident reports from Japan Council for Quality Health Care.